whyNLP/LCKV/README.md

 pip install -r requirements.txt
 ```

-### The performance is incredibly bad
+### The performance is incredibly poor

-Some users report that the model performance is incredibly bad and the loss does not decrease when using `torch_dtype=bfloat16` (requried by flash attention).
-It seems to be problems about precisions.
-I cannot reproduce this issue, but a potential solution is to use larger learning rate or just switch off flash attention and use `float32` instead.
+Some users have reported that the model's performance is incredibly poor and the loss does not decrease when using `torch_dtype=bfloat16` (requried by flash attention).
+This issue seems to be related to precision problems.
+Although I have not been able to reproduce this issue, a potential solution could be to use a larger learning rate.
+To confirm whether the issue is indeed related to precision, one could disable flash attention and use float32 instead.
+If the loss decreases as expected, then it is likely that the issue is related to precision.

 ## Questions